 When narrowing down on a new or replacement door, one of the first things to decide is the material to be used.
-Determining which medium to use and the debate on which material is seemingly better is never ending.
-It just depends on the job at hand as all three have different set of benefits that one needs to take into consideration.
+Determining which medium to use and the debate on which material is seemingly better is never-ending.
+It just depends on the job at hand as all three have a different set of benefits that one needs to take into consideration.
 Ultimately, it boils down to your personal tastes and budget.
 Whether it’s uPVC doors vs wooden doors or wooden doors vs aluminium doors, through this article, we weigh up some of the pros and cons of using either uPVC, wood and aluminium and thereby help you make an informed decision.

 Suggested: Top UPVC Doors Designs

 A firm favourite, uPVC has seen a rapid rise in popularity in the Indian building industry as the go-to material for doors.
-Many people have been opting for uPVC as the default option today as it not only looks good but also acts a great thermal insulator while being incredibly easy to maintain as well.
-Moreover, the energy rating when using uPVC is extremely advantageous and with the growing focus on energy efficient performance in homes and buildings, using uPVC bodes well.
+Many people have been opting for uPVC as the default option today as it not only looks good but also acts as a great thermal insulator while being incredibly easy to maintain as well.
+Moreover, the energy rating when using uPVC is extremely advantageous and with the growing focus on energy-efficient performance in homes and buildings, using uPVC bodes well.
 No wonder it’s the material of choice for many homeowners across the country.

-Pros of uPVC Doors:
+Pros of UPVC Doors:

 - uPVC has excellent insulation properties resulting in high energy efficiency.